topiaspeiponen/project-manager/README.md

 # Project Manager

+This repository contains a small React app for managing the states' of different projects.
+This is a showcase for a past job interview.

 Exercise problems can be found in ```./problems``` directory.
 The React project was scaffolded using [Vite react-ts template](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).

 ## Development